pressmind/web-core-skeleton-basic/quickstart/search.md

 ```

 ### Search by state
-This example lists all media object that have the defined states.
+This example lists all media objects that have the defined states.

 **State map**: